linode/docs/docs/guides/troubleshooting/rescue-and-rebuild/index.md

 ## Rescuing

 *Rescue Mode* is a safe environment for performing many system recovery and disk management tasks.
-Rescue Mode is based on the [Finnix recovery distribution](http://www.finnix.org/), a self-contained and bootable Linux distribution that you can mount your Linode's disks from.
+Rescue Mode is based on the [Finnix recovery distribution](http://www.finnix.org/), a self-contained and bootable Linux distribution that you can mount the disks of Linode from.
 You can also use Rescue Mode for tasks other than disaster recovery, such as:

 - Formatting disks to use different filesystems

 - Copying data between disks

-- Downloading files from a disk via SSH and SFTP
+- Downloading files from a disk through SSH and SFTP

 ### Rescue Mode Overview

-To access Rescue Mode, you will need to [reboot your Linode](#booting-into-rescue-mode) from the Linode Cloud Manager and then connect via [Lish](#connecting-to-a-linode-running-in-rescue-mode) or [SSH](#starting-ssh).
+To access Rescue Mode, you need to [reboot your Linode](#booting-into-rescue-mode) from the Linode Cloud Manager and then connect through [Lish](#connecting-to-a-linode-running-in-rescue-mode) or [SSH](#starting-ssh).
 After you connect, you can [perform a check on your filesystem](#performing-a-file-system-check) if you suspect that it is corrupted.
-If you need access to a certain software package to troubleshoot your system, you can [install it](#installing-packages).
+If you need access to a certain software package to troubleshoot the system, you can [install it](#installing-packages).

-Your disks will not be mounted by default, so [mount](#mounting-disks) them in order to access your files.
-Once you mount your primary filesystem, you can [*change root*](#change-root) to have Rescue Mode emulate your normal Linux distribution.
+The disks are mounted by default, so [mount](#mounting-disks) them in order to access the files.
+After you mount the primary filesystem, you can [*change root*](#change-root) to have Rescue Mode emulate normal Linux distribution.

 ### Booting into Rescue Mode

-To boot your Linode into Rescue Mode:
+To boot a Linode into Rescue Mode:

 1. Log in to the [Linode Cloud Manager](https://cloud.linode.com).

-1. Click on the **Linodes** link in the sidebar:
+1. Click the **Linodes** link in the sidebar:

     [![Linode Cloud Manager dashboard - Linodes sidebar link highlighted](cloud-manager-dashboard.png "Linode Cloud Manager Dashboard with the Linodes link the sidebar highlighted")](cloud-manager-dashboard.png)